trussworks/Engineering-Playbook/docs/developing/command-line-tools/HOW2GORELEASER.md

 This will create a tag and CircleCI will automatically run the `release` workflow.
 This will work even on a branch, meaning you can test the release process before merging this code into the mainline branch.

+You can also cut a release from the `https://github.com/trussworks/$REPO/releases` view.

+And if CLI is more your thing, you can cut a release with `gh release create v0.0.0 --title "My First Release" --notes "Notes go here"`.

 ## Verify the release